-- I found the middle point between the hallway window and the end of the wall.
+- We found the middle point between the hallway window and the end of the wall.
 That’s the centre.

-- I marked the centre with a piece of painter’s tape.
+- We marked the centre with a piece of painter’s tape.

-- I centered my canvas with the centre of the wall.
+- We centered my canvas with the centre of the wall.

-- The CanvasHangers come with a handy dandy mini level that I used to make sure my canvas was levelled before hanging it.
+- The CanvasHangers come with a handy dandy mini level that we used to make sure my canvas was levelled before hanging it.

-- Once the canvas was straight, I pushed the top corners into the wall to hang it.
+- Once the canvas was straight, we pushed the top corners into the wall to hang it.

-Note that I was standing on a step stool when hanging “Zibby.”
-When I stand on the floor, his eyes are pretty much at my eye level, which is approximately 5.5′ (I’m 5.6′).
+Note that we stood on a step stool when hanging “Zibby.”
+When we're standing on the floor, his eyes are pretty much at our eye level, which is approximately 5.5′ (I’m 5.6′).

-I hung this large canvas all by myself and perfectly on my first try.
-A large canvas can be awkward to hang because often it’s as wide as your arms can spread open, but I didn’t have any problems getting it on the wall at all.
-All I had to do was to push the CanvasHangers in place, that’s it.
+A large canvas can be awkward to hang because often it’s as wide as your arms can spread open, but we didn’t have any problems getting it on the wall at all.
+All we had to do was to push the CanvasHangers in place, that’s it.
 There was no need to mark the wall or take complicated measurements.

 Look at how flush the canvas hangs against the wall.
-It creates a clean, seamless look, so if you’re hanging your canvas in a hallway like I did where it’ll be seen from the sides – getting that straight flush look matters.
+It creates a clean, seamless look, so if you’re hanging your canvas in a hallway where it’ll be seen from the sides – getting that straight flush look matters.

-In addition, since there are two brackets in the top corners, they keep the canvas nice and straight forever.
-Since the hallway is quite a busy traffic area, I don’t have to constantly straighten Zibby up, it’s always straight.
-Sometimes it’s the little things that matter, and since hanging pictures is part of my job, those little things matter a lot.
+In addition, since there are two brackets in the top corners, they keep the canvas nice and straight.
+Since the hallway is quite a busy traffic area, there wont be a need to constantly straighten Zibby up, it will always stay straight.

-I chose the zebra because it’s playful, and I find black and white timeless.
-So if I decide to move Zibby to another room in the cottage, I know it’ll fit in the space no matter what the color of the room is.
-I like investing in neutral art – it looks good anywhere.
+We chose the zebra because it’s playful, and we find black and white timeless.
+So if we decide to move Zibby to another room, we know it’ll fit in the space no matter what the color of the room is.
+Investing in neutral art is a good idea – it looks good anywhere.